telerik/reporting-docs/knowledge-base/how-to-use-external-assemblies-with-custom-clr-objects-in-the-report-designer.md

 	![Standalone Report Designer's folder with added MyAssembly.dll.](./resources/myAssembly.png)

 1. Open the Report Designer’s configuration file with a text editor and navigate to the `<AssemblyReferences>` element.
 1. Uncomment the section and change the name attribute to MyAssembly.
-Notice that the assembly is referred only by its name without specifying the extension:
+Notice that the assembly is referred to only by its name without specifying the extension:

 	````
 <!-- Add assembly references -->